3 days in Florence is just enough to fit in the major highlights, but expect to be on the go!

-Florence, or Firenze in Italian, offers a romantic city break full of good food and wine, a rich history, and nowhere else would you find such a plethora of Renaissance art history crammed into one place.
-We arrived to the city from Pisa by train, and found the baking heat replaced by a cooling light rain and a city steeped in a romantic atmosphere.
+Firenze in Italian, this Tuscan city offers a romantic break full of good food and wine, a rich history, and nowhere else would you find so much Renaissance art history crammed into one place.
+We arrived in Florence from Pisa by train.
+When we arrived, we found the baking heat replaced by a cooling light rain and a city steeped in a romantic atmosphere.

 Visit Galleria dell’Accademia

 Book ahead and start early to beat the queues and crowds.
-You’ve likely seen a thousand pictures of the statue of David, but unlike some other ubiquitous pieces of art, David did not fail to impress.
+You’ve likely seen a thousand pictures of the statue of David.
+Unlike some other ubiquitous pieces of art, David did not fail to impress.
 Every detail of muscle and sinew, carved into what was considered a flawed piece of marble, needs to be taken in to appreciate how incredible Michelangelo’s piece really is.
-Apart from his rough and unfinished looking Prisoners, there isn’t much else to see here, so taking your time, have a seat on the bench surrounding David, and take in all in.
+Apart from his rough and unfinished looking Prisoners, there isn’t much else to see here, so taking your time and take in all in.

 See the Duomo